rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 $ git config --global user.email your_name@mail.com
 ```

-This information will be helpful when you *commit* objects (when you "sync" your documents), both locally or remotely, since it will allow `git` and GitHub to create a history of whatever it is you want to version-control — to keep track of.
+This information will be helpful when you *commit* objects (when you "sync" your documents), since it will allow `git` and GitHub to create a history of whatever it is you want to keep track of — to version-control.

 Finally, if you have installed a text editor, you might want to use it with `git`.
-Setting up your text editor with git will require to pass in an argument that depends on the text editor.
+Setting up your text editor with `git` will require to pass in an argument that depends on the text editor.
 This is a good [link](https://help.github.com/en/articles/associating-text-editors-with-git) with three examples, for Atom, Sublime Text and TextMate.
 For the sake of this example, we will use Atom.
 ```bash
 $ git config --global core.editor "atom --wait"
 ```